sanjeet178/Physics-Informed-Neural-Networks/README.md

 This paper is submitted for publication .Henforth, main/final codes aren't revealed in this projects.
 Certain sample codes have been uploaded

 ## Final Update
-Implemented Res-Net based architecture to implement diffuse interface based formulation
+Implemented Res-Net based architecture to implement diffuse interface based formulation.
+Moreover, utilised radial basis function as the activation function for this project

 ## Previously Attempted
 - Transfer Learning, RNN and GRU based time stepping methodologies.